adityajoshi49/FastLED_clone_AJ/Pixel-reference.md

  * "Spectra" have barely any real yellow in them; the yellow band is incredibly narrow.
  * "Rainbows" have a band of yellow approximately as wide as the 'orange' and 'green' bands around it; the yellow range is easy to see.

 All of the automatic color conversions in the library use the "HSV Rainbow" color space, but through use of explicit color conversion routines, you can select to use the "HSV Spectrum" color space.
+There's a full [wiki page how FastLED deals with HSV colors here](FastLED-HSV-Colors).

 The first explicit color conversion function is hsv2rgb_rainbow, which is used in the automatic color conversions:
 ```